StackVista/stackstate-docs/stackpacks/integrations/servicenow.md

 To uninstall the ServiceNow StackPack and disable the ServiceNow check:

 1. Go to the StackState UI StackPacks > Integrations > ServiceNow screen and click **UNINSTALL**
-    - All ServiceNow specific configuration in StackState will be removed.
+    - All ServiceNow specific configuration will be removed from StackState .
 2. Rename the Agent integration configuration file:
     ```
     mv servicenow.d/conf.yaml servicenow.d/conf.yaml.example